Ameya79/FocusFrame-PixxelHack-Webathon-1.0-/README.md

 ✅ **Single Deployment**
 Both backend and frontend are combined and deployed via a single lightweight Flask app — no separate deployment needed.

+✅ **Achievement System**
+Added an achievement section which unlocks more achievements as the user increases focus

 ---

 ## 💻 Built With